tc39/proposal-regexp-v-flag/README.md

 However, we found that this is not very developer-friendly.

-In particular, one would have to write the prefix **and** use the ‘u’ flag.
+In particular, one would have to write the prefix **and** use the `u` flag.
 Waldemar pointed out that the prefix *looks like* it should be enough, and therefore a developer may well accidentally omit adding the `u` flag.

 Also, the use of a backslash-letter prefix would want to enclose the new syntax in `{curly braces}` because other such syntax (`\p{property}`, `\u{12345}`, ...) uses curly braces – but not using `[square brackets]` for the outermost level of a character class looks strange.